dchatterjee01-prog/economics-of-abundant-intelligence/README.md

 If you use this work, please cite:

-**Chatterjee, Daipayan** (2025). *The Economics of Abundant Intelligence: Who Wins, Who Falls, and Who Adapts?
+**Chatterjee, Daipayan** (2026). *The Economics of Abundant Intelligence: Who Wins, Who Falls, and Who Adapts?
 Global Evidence on Income Stability and Career Sustainability in the AI Era.* M.Sc.
-Economics Independent Quantitative Research Project.
-Specialization: Quantitative Economics and Econometrics.
+Economics (Specialization: Quantitative Economics and Econometrics).

 GitHub: https://github.com/dchatterjee01-prog/economics-of-abundant-intelligence